Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 Example: production-ready flow with review queue

-1. Outlook email arrives
+1. Outlook email arrives in a defined DMS folder

-5. If exactly one client found:
+6. If exactly one client is found:

-5.1 Upload file to DATEV DMS
+6.3 Upload file to DATEV DMS

-7. If multiple clients found:
+7. If no client or multiple clients are found:

 7.1 Create review task

-8. On DATEV error:
+8. If DATEV fails:

 8.2 Notify error channel